SukrutN/etchasketch/README.md

-A Pixel-Paint project made in vanilla javascript!
+A Pixel-Paint project made in vanilla javascript that shows DOM manipulation!